Kotlin/kotlin-by-example/examples/02_control_flow/05_Conditional expression.md

 # Conditional Expression

-There is no ternary operator (condition ? then : else) in Kotlin instead `if` expression could be used in the same way.
+There is no ternary operator `condition ? then : else` in Kotlin.
+Instead, `if` may be used as an expression:
-Let's take a look

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">